TrustFinity/patdryburgh.com/_posts/2017-06-07-tweeting-micro-posts.md

 ## Determining when to add a link

-In order to determine whether or not to include the link, first I need to determine how many characters are in each micro post:
+In order to determine whether or not to include the link, first I need to determine how many characters are in each micro post.
+This can be done by running a `size` filter on a liquid variable, like so:

+{% raw %}
-{% raw %}`{% assign size = post.content | size %}`{% endraw %}
+    {% assign size = post.content | size %}
+{% endraw %}

+This will get you the number of characters in the `post.content` variable.
+While this is a good start, it fails to account for characters which are used in the post's HTML tags and special character entities.
+As such, you will want to strip the HTML from the `post.content` variable and then escape any special characters for XML.
+I decided to store the cleaned up content in its own variable.

+{% raw %}
+    {% assign content = post.content | strip_html | xml_escape %}
+    {% assign size = content | size %}
+{% endraw %}

 Next, I need to set a condition that determines when a link should be included.
 Twitter allows 140 characters in a tweet, so if my micro post is ≤140 characters, no link is required.